alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/README.md

 ## Goal

 To create a figure that shows covariate imbalance across levels of a binary treatment/exposure before and after adjustment by weighting or matching.
-An example image using default options from the %love macro:
+An example image using default options from the %love macro and data from doi:10.1634/theoncologist.2019-0338:

 <img src="https://github.com/alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/blob/master/folder/love_sorted_Weighted__1_bands_20200510T174441.png" width="1000">